singerla/pptx-automizer/README.md

 in the root folder of your project.
 This will download and install the most recent version into your existing project.

 ## General Example

+Take a look into [**tests**-directory](https://github.com/singerla/pptx-automizer/blob/main/__tests__) to see a lot of examples for several use cases.
+You will also find example .pptx-files there.
+Most of the examples shown below make use of [those files](https://github.com/singerla/pptx-automizer/blob/main/__tests__/pptx-templates).

 ```ts
 import Automizer from 'pptx-automizer';